omys-omics/triangulaR/README.md

 diagnostic site (e.g. fixed differences) and a large amount of less diagnostic sites.
 I recommend trying difference values for the allele frequency difference threshold to see how this value affects results.

+(If your population labels are string characters instead of numbers, you will need to put the pop in quotations, e.g. p1 = “parental1” for the function below)

 ``` r
 # Create a new vcfR object composed only of sites above the given allele frequency difference threshold